-Of the many different colors and types, there are two basic types known as All Weather epoxy and Appliance epoxy spray paints.
+Of the many different colors and types, there are two basic types: All Weather epoxy and Appliance epoxy spray paints.

-For smaller projects, you can choose either one as they both work well on most materials.
+You can choose either for smaller projects as they both work well on most materials.

-The all-weather paint is quite good for wooden surfaces such as cabinet doors, indoor stools, boats, bar tops, and more.
+The all-weather paint is suitable for wooden surfaces such as cabinet doors, indoor stools, boats, bar tops, and more.

 And the appliance paint is specifically well-suited for painting appliances.

-If you are purchasing true epoxy paint it has two separate parts that will require mixing.
+If you purchase true epoxy paint, it has two separate parts that require mixing.

-This means you will need a hardener and a resin along with a proper tool or device to mix them when ready.
+This means you will need a hardener, a resin, and a proper tool or device to mix them when ready.

 You can find such items at your local hardware store that stocks paint and supplies.